standardweb3/standard3.0-contracts/contracts/uniswapv4/README.md

 ## Features

-* Contribute to price action, protect on price drop: Traders now can avoid rug pull or dangerously volatile price actions by hedging a certain amount of capital in orderbook to only trade when price satisfies with their limit.
+* **Contribute to price action, protect on price drop**: Traders now can avoid rug pull or dangerously volatile price actions by hedging a certain amount of capital in orderbook to only trade when price satisfies with their limit.

-* Safe and versatile liquidation process for decentralized lending/borrowing protocols: lending protocols do not need to worry about price actions on AMM when liquidating assets.
+* **Safe and versatile liquidation process for decentralized lending/borrowing protocols**: lending protocols do not need to worry about price actions on AMM when liquidating assets.
 They can take available profit in AMM where slippage is tolerant, then protect position by storing atomic swap order in orderbook in future.

 ---